Skip to main content

 What is an “outline” planning application?

 An outline planning application is one where the details of the scheme, such as scale, vehicular access, orientation of the buildings, site elevation, pedestrian access, parking and drainage, are left for future consideration.
-It is expected here that the school will be in outline because that is best designed and delivered by HCC.
-The self/custom build homes will also be in outline.
-Both the school and the self/custom build homes will be required to comply with design coding to ensure they are of sufficient quality.
+The school element is in outline because that will designed and delivered by HCC once the need for the school is confirmed.

 What is a “hybrid” planning application?

 A hybrid planning application is one where some elements of the scheme are detailed, and some are in outline.
-We are proposing a hybrid with most of the residential elements, landscaping, access and bridge in detail.
-The school will be in outline.
-Policy requires that a number of plots are provided within the development for self/custom build homes – those will also be in outline.
+We have submitted a hybrid with the residential elements, landscaping, access and bridge in detail.
+The school is in outline.

 What is a Masterplan Framework?